 By seeing you in the clinical setting, you can ensure that the testing, which is the foundation of any rehabilitation, is accurate.
 Your audiologist can also check for any health concerns and refer you if you need other types of care.
 We are for instance not able to look into your ears easily over the internet (there are some edge case solutions but their efficacy is still in doubt).

 Your audiologist can assist you in finding a fit that is comfortable and also verify the fit in clinic.
 They can then go through management of your solution and help you connect the hearing aids to your phone.
 Your specialist will also help you install the apps and show you how remote assist works.

 Once you have the foundations strongly in place, remote assistance becomes a very useful tool to ensure you’re getting the very best possible from your hearing aids.
 Without proper foundations, however, you are unlikely to ever experience optimal hearing benefit.
 So consider the drawbacks of doing everything remotely.

 There is no doubt that remote assistance is the way of the future.
 One needs to be careful not to compromise your long term outcomes by making unproven assumptions of the benefits.

-Value Hearing will be working to install a remote assistance service within the next few months that will be the best-in-class.
+Value Hearing has been working to install a remote assistance services that are some of the best-in-class.
 We are mindful to still keep true to our purpose which is: to empower individuals to engage and thrive through optimised hearing.
 Long-term client outcomes are critical to us, so we won’t do anything to compromise this.